vleam/vleam/README.md

 - If the LSP glitches `<script lang="gleam">`, resave the file.
 Also try formatting the gleam code then save.

-- Vleam is experimental.
-Vite may output errors even when things are fine.
-Try navigating to your Vue app in development mode and read the errors in the browser console for more information.
+- If something doesn't work and you're not sure why, check the browser console for errors, and scroll up the terminal to see if any error slipped by.

 ### Limitations